 Symptoms of water intoxication in infants include:

-Any child who consumes too much water can experience water intoxication, however, the risk is greatest among children who are already dehydrated from a bout of vomiting or diarrhea.
+While any infant can experience water intoxication, the risk is greatest among infants who are already dehydrated from a bout of vomiting or diarrhea.

 Formula stretching and hyponatremia

 A common risk factor for hyponatremia is formula stretching—diluting formula with more water than is recommended.
 Researchers investigating food insecurity found that some formula-feeding mothers, in an effort to stretch their food budget, water down formula (or skip feedings altogether).
 Families from two pediatric clinics in Cincinnati, where 45,000 patients from under-served neighborhoods are seen each year, participated in the study.
 Despite receiving public assistance, about 30 percent of these families (twice the national average) were unable to afford enough food to meet their basic nutritional needs.
 Among those who couldn’t purchase adequate amounts of food, 27 percent admitted to formula stretching.

 Restricting nutrients during a period of rapid brain development, increases the risk for hyponatremia as well as the risk for learning, behavioral, and psychological problems, the researchers caution.

 Because formula that is improperly mixed can lead to water intoxication, the American Academy of Family Physicians cautions caregivers to follow the directions on formula containers exactly—always measure carefully and never add extra water.